-A few years ago, I made a small series of Lego Star Wars shots with my cell phone from the Star Wars advent calendar and instantly fell in love with these little minifigs and bricks!
-Since then, I've been trying to re-imagine the characters and different locations from the world of Star Wars through my toys.
+A few years ago, I’ve made a small series of Lego Star Wars shots with my mobile phone from the Star Wars advent calendar, and instantly fell in love with these little minifigs and bricks!
+Since then, I've been trying to re-imagine the characters and locations from the world of Star Wars world through my toys – often using cinematic techniques.

-I would like to express my gratitude to the team Star Wars for creating such a fantastic worlds to be an true inspiration for my toy photography today.
-In fact, they've been using the miniature landscapes and models, and a meantime, they created one of the greatest trilogy ever.
+I would like to express my gratitude to the team of Star Wars for creating such a fantastic worlds to be an true inspiration for my toy photography.
+In fact, if you didn’t know, they've been using miniature vehicles and terrains on many scenes.
+For example, a snowy scenes you’ll see on terrestrial planet Hoth, is using miniature Snowspeeders and a mix of microscopic glass bubbles and baking soda to mimic the snow!
 And all this happened long time ago in a galaxy far away...

 If you're interested more about my work, you can find me on Twitter, Facebook and Instagram (@jooka5000).
 You are more than welcome to follow me on a platform you like.